Asset Disposal by Sale or Write-Off

 For OneWorld accounts, the customer, asset, sales tax code, and sale item must have the same subsidiary.

-3. On the Disposal Details field group, provide values for the following fields:
+3. On the Disposal Details field group, enter values for the following fields:

-• Asset ID/Name – Select the desired asset by name or ID.
-You can enter a simple asset, compound asset, or component asset.
+• Asset ID/Name – Select the asset by name or ID.
+You can enter a simple, compound, or component asset.

 Note:

-If you selected a compound asset, all of its components will be added to the page for disposal.
-The disposal process is the same for simple assets and component assets.
+If you select a compound asset, all of its components are added for disposal.
+The disposal process is the same for simple and component assets.

 • Quantity To Dispose – Enter the quantity of assets being sold.